Mainstream media - refusing to publish the most newsworthy story in Canada in years

 For example, in 2011, CBS News’ popular program, Sixty Minutes, published a story that showed how several US politicians had made millions of dollars by buying stock just before favourable legislation was passed.
 This story led to the STOCK Act, which vetoed such unethical behaviour.

 The impact on Canadians of this news void in Canada is colossal.
-If the news of the CPP’s surplus and potential were published, it is likely 20 million Canadians would receive $200 billion and much more.
-And millions more low-income Canadians might enter retirement financially secure.
+If the news of the CPP’s surplus and potential were published, Canadians would demand the benefits that CPP reform could give them.
+The resultant pressure on politicians to legislate would be enormous.

 How Does the Media Industry Sustain Itself?